signum-network/CIPs/SIP/sip-account-profiles.md

 ### Field - `sr`  - Send Rule

 The optional `sr` field is a regular expression that MUST be considered by applications, once it is present.
 The regular expression defines how the senders attached message MUST be formatted.
 If the rule is violated the sending application MUST NOT send the transaction to this account.

+### Field - `al`  - Alias

+This optional field relates the account with an alias.
+The Signum Alias system allows to be mutable, while still on-chain.
+This way it is possible to even make mutable descriptions for smart contracts, if using this SRC for Smart Contract description fields.

 ### Field - `xt`  - Extension